therealdealneil/my-cli/README.md

 $ my-cli --install
 ````

-You can also use it to uninstall `magic-cli`:
+You can also use it to uninstall `my-cli`:

 ````bash
 $ my-cli --uninstall